naoufelfrioui/Object-detection-android/README.md

 ## Production

 Use this process when you want to deploy the project.
+If you intend to run the server in production mode somewhere else than the image server (e.g. Raspberry Pi) you need to change the base url variable in `client/src/environments/environment.prod.ts` to the url of the new device prior to generating the production build of the client.
+This is also necessary, if you intend to test the production build on you local machine.

 1. After the initial installation (1 - 5)
 3. Generate production build of frontend in client folder with `.../machine-learning-data-management-system/client> ng build --prod`